VenkteshV/ML_refresher_course_2022/README.md

 # ML_refresher_course_2022

 This repo is for the ML libraries refresher course.
-Primary resources apart from those linked in this repo are:
+Primary resources apart from those linked in this repo are: <br />
-  [] Pandas, numpy and matplotlib: https://jakevdp.github.io/PythonDataScienceHandbook/
+  1. Pandas, numpy and matplotlib: https://jakevdp.github.io/PythonDataScienceHandbook/